Skip to main content

 }

-By default, Bun will install the latest version of all dependencies and metadependencies, according to the ranges specified in each package's package.json.
-Let's say you have a project with one dependency, foo, which in turn has a dependency on bar.
-This means bar is a metadependency of our project.
+By default, Bun installs the latest version of all dependencies and metadependencies, according to the ranges specified in each package’s package.json.
+Say your project has one dependency, foo, which in turn depends on bar.
+That makes bar a metadependency of your project.

 package.json